gbedwell/gbedwell.github.io/_pages/about.md

 I hope to use this website as a space where I can write about topics that interest me and to discuss my work in casual yet well-documented ways.

 Outside of work, I happily spend the majority of my time with my wife and kids.
 We enjoy fantastical stories, good food, silly jokes, cute animals, and many other things.
-I enjoy cooking, watching soccer matches whenever I can (YNWA), and reading.
+I enjoy cooking, espresso, watching soccer matches whenever I can (YNWA), and reading.
 I am also an avid fan of music and am finally beginning to appreciate podcasts (or at least a few of them).